The towering pile of concrete and debris from the Surfside condo collapse is now nearly an empty pit - KTVZ

 The agony of waiting

-Many families now have answers in questions over the fate of their loved ones, marking a new chapter in their mourning.
+Many families now have answers to questions over the fate of their loved ones, marking a new chapter in their mourning.

 In the days after the collapse, Debbie Hill’s father was considered missing, and not knowing where he was and what happened to him was “the big issue,” she told CNN’s Erin Burnett.